erkovacs/ase-wcas-semester-assignment/README.md

 - [x] your forms should be protected against Cross-Site Request Forgery (CSRF) attacks;

 ### Bonus
-- [ ] deploy your application on Microsoft Azure (or on any other cloud computing platform).
+- [x] deploy your application on Microsoft Azure (or on any other cloud computing platform).
 Note: please specify the address and provide a user account for accessing the application.

 ###  Project Submission
 - file upload: upload an archive with your project
 - inline text: specify the requirements that you have implemented and the degree of completion (you can copy & paste from above)

-## Setup
+## Local Setup
 1. Open ```BikeStore.sln``` in Visual Studio
 2. In SQL Server Object Explorer create new Database ```BikeStore```.
-You might also need to update the connection string in ```appsettings.json```
+You might also need to update the connection string in ```appsettings.json``` to match your local MSSQL server
 3. Open Package Manager Console (Tools > NuGet Package Manager > Package Manager Console) and run ```Update-Database``` to run the default migration included
 4. Hit ctrl-f5 to run
+5. Use the credentials provided below to log in

 ## Azure setup
-1. TODO
+1. Visit the app at [MS Azure](https://bikestore20200531134758.azurewebsites.net/)
+2. Use the credentials provided below to log in

 ## Basic use
 A basic (unauthenticated) user can navigate through Products and Categories.
-From categories they can see all products in a category.
+From Categories they can see all products in a category.
 They are unable to add users or enter the backend.

 ## Advanced use
 There are 2 admin levels for authenticated users: